msecrist-couchbase/smallcb-training-capella/README.md

 dev-mode config is reusable for laptops, too?

 --------------------------
+DONE: create couchbase user better than Administrator:password, especially dynamically with user & password that look more like UUID's when we're in >= zipcar mode.

+DONE: change the Administrator password in 'make create'.

 DONE: using docker --add-host to add to /etc/hosts file so that couchbase://try.couchbase.dev:8091 connection string works.